CHAS-Health/EntraID-Role-Best-Practices/Defender XDR RBAC - Tier 1.md

   * Detection Tuning (Manage)
   * Core Security Settings (Read)

-_note: Some organizations may want to restrict detection tuning to a higher role as it can have significant impacts on false negatives._
+_Some organizations may want to restrict detection tuning to a higher role as it can have significant impacts on false negatives._

 ### System Settings
 * Read-only (Defender for Office, Defender for Identity)

-_note: Granting the ability to see settings may give the analyst a better idea of the infrastructure and how things work.
+_Granting the ability to see settings may give the analyst a better idea of the infrastructure and how things work.
 They cannot change anything.
 Your organization may have different needs._